 The house is peaceful.
 It is dark outside and you are asleep.
-All of a sudden the wail of the newborn goes off like an alarm.
+All of a sudden the wail of your newborn goes off like an alarm.
 All you want to do is make it stop so that you can get a little extra sleep, but how?
 It can be very frustrating and at times it can push even the most loving parents right over the edge.
 Knowing how to calm down your screaming newborn can bring much relief to both you and your baby.
 After all, everyone knows how essential sleep is for an infant, and parents need it too.